Mitchell-Peck-Development/my-team-docs/accessing/login.md

 <img src="../.gitbook/assets/user-login" alt="" data-size="original">

-After clicking the 'Login' button, you will be taken to a page for a few seconds that generates a cache of your data.
+After tapping the 'Login' button, you will be taken to a page for a few seconds that generates a cache of your data.
 See [Caching](../technical/caching.md) for more information.

 ![](../.gitbook/assets/user-cache)